openconfig/featureprofiles/feature/bgp/gracefulrestart/otg_tests/bgp_graceful_restart_test/README.md

 **RT-1.4.9: TODO (Send hard Notification) Test support for RFC8538 compliance by sending a BGP Hard Notification message to the peer**
 *   Advertise prefixes between the ATE ports, through the DUT.
 *   Trigger BGP hard Notification from DUT port1.
 Please use the `gNOI.ClearBGPNeighborRequest_hard` message as per [gNOI_proto](https://github.com/openconfig/gnoi/blob/main/bgp/bgp.proto#L43).
-Once the Notification is sent and the TCP connection is reset, configure ATE Port1 to not start/accept any more TCP conenctions to/from the DUT:Port1.
+Once the Notification is sent and the TCP connection is reset, configure ATE Port1 to not start/accept any more TCP connections to/from the DUT:Port1.
-     *   Start traffic from ATE Port1 towards ATE Port2.
+     *   Start traffic from ATE Port2 towards ATE Port1.
 Confirm there is zero packet loss.
 Stop traffic.
 *   Revert ATE configurtion blocking TCP connection to/from DUT over TCP-Port:179 so the EBGP peering between ATE:Port1 <> DUT:port1 is reestablished.
 Restart traffic and confirm that there is zero packet loss.
 *   Restart the above procedure for the IBGP peering between DUT port-2 and ATE port-2

 **RT-1.4.10: TODO (Receive hard Notification) Test support for RFC8538 compliance by receiving a BGP Hard Notification message from the peer**
 *   Advertise prefixes between the ATE ports, through the DUT.
 *   Trigger BGP hard Notification from ATE port1.
 Please use the `gNOI.ClearBGPNeighborRequest_hard` message as per [gNOI_proto](https://github.com/openconfig/gnoi/blob/main/bgp/bgp.proto#L43).
-Once the Notification is sent and the TCP connection is reset, configure ATE Port1 to not start/accept any more TCP conenctions to/from the DUT:Port1.
+Once the Notification is sent and the TCP connection is reset, configure ATE Port1 to not start/accept any more TCP connections to/from the DUT:Port1.
-     *   Start traffic from ATE Port1 towards ATE Port2.
+     *   Start traffic from ATE Port2 towards ATE Port1.
 Confirm there is zero packet loss.
 Stop traffic.
 *   Revert ATE configurtion blocking TCP connection to/from DUT over TCP-Port:179 so the EBGP peering between ATE:Port1 <> DUT:port1 is reestablished.
 Restart traffic and confirm that there is zero packet loss.
 *   Restart the above procedure for the IBGP peering between DUT port-2 and ATE port-2